Are you looking for an opportunity to use your degree in a practical and hands-on environment?

-Fortescue’s Vacation Program offers students the opportunity to work at one of our operations in a 'hands on' environment where they are paired with a Fortescue employee who will provide professional supervision and mentoring.
+Fortescue’s Vacation Program offers students the opportunity to work at one of our operations in a 'hands on' environment where they are given a project and are paired with a Fortescue employee who will provide professional supervision and mentoring.

-The program runs for twelve weeks from December to February and all placements are site based on a fly-in fly-out roster.
+The program runs for twelve weeks from December to February and most placements are site based on a fly-in fly-out roster.

 Applications open in August each year and are advertised through Seek.